Zoo Pals plates for kids are coming back

 “Over the last nine years, we have received many calls, social media, and even petition requests from fans to bring back Zoo Pals™ and the wait is finally over,” said Jen Ganahl, senior brand manager at Reynolds Consumer Products.

-The plates are available starting Aug.
+The plates were available starting Aug.
 17 at online retailers.
 Hefty said the plates quickly sold out on Amazon, but they are working to restock them.